 In addition to his music work and active performing schedule, Mr. McWeeney is an opinion columnist whose

-writings have been published in state and national newspapers — with some including New Haven Register, Chicago Tribune, Hartford Courant, Connecticut Mirror, and the Republican-American.
+writings have been published in state and national newspapers — with some including the New Haven Register and Chicago Tribune, Hartford Courant, Connecticut Mirror, and the Republican-American.
 He is cited in the Indian newspaper Rising Nepal, and has been cited in both CNN and The Atlantic.
-He presents at state and national conferences each year, is a music adjudicator, and also is currently in the process of three research grants projects and a novel.
+He presents at state and national conferences each year, is a music adjudicator, and is currently in the process of writing two books.

 He earned the Eagle Scout rank in 2012.

-He is currently an Ed.M. candidate at the University of Hartford.
+He is currently an Ed.M. student at the University of Hartford.

 He is available for studio recording sessions, live performances, presentations, as well as for electronic